Metallization of colloidal crystals: Simulation methods

 All simulations were initiated with 6$\times$6$\times$6 unit cells in the simulation box with either an \gls{fcc} or \gls{bcc} lattice with lattice parameter $a = 60$ nm.
 They were all energetically and thermally equilibrated using NVE integration and later Langevin integration, respectively, then depressurized to their final pressure.
 This sequence lasted 312 ns.
 Finally, the simulations were run at their final pressure $P$ = 2 Pa for at least 8.44 $\mu$s, the first 1.38 $\mu$s of which was considered an equilibration period and not used for analysis.
 Simulation code is available upon request.

 To determine the crystal phase resulting from a simulation of a given set of parameters (\gls{T}, $n_s$:$n_l$, number of grafted chains, and initial configuration), we analyzed the pair correlation function ($g(r)$) of the large particles.
-See the Supplemental Material for details.
+See the Supplemental Material, Section I.A. for details.

 While exploring parameter space by changing $n_s$:$n_l$, it is important to ensure that the crystal configurations we are reporting are equilibrium configurations.
 To that end, we initialized many $n_s$:$n_l$-\gls{T}-chain parameter combinations in multiple ways, \textit{i.e.} \gls{bcc} and \gls{fcc} with an unphysically large lattice parameter, about 3 -- 5 times any lattice parameter from an equilibrated lattice structure of this study.
 If both simulations equilibrated to the same crystal configuration, we considered that configuration to be the lowest free energy state and selected only one to include for analysis in our final set.
-If the simulations had different results, we annealed both using various techniques described in the Supplemental Material until both equilibrated to the same configuration.
+If the simulations had different results, we annealed both using various techniques described in the Supplemental Material, Section I.A. until both equilibrated to the same configuration.
 Note that a simulation initialized as an \gls{fcc} has twice as many particles as one initialized as a \gls{bcc} (because the \gls{fcc} unit cell contains twice as many particles), so this procedure of different initialization is also a test for finite size effects.

 Sometimes, this annealing process resulted in one version of the simulation with a bulk monocrystal and another in a polycrystal with grain boundaries.
-It has been observed experimentally that annealing polycrystalline colloids does not always results in a monocrystalline phase, possibly (see the Supplementary Discussion of \cite{Auyeung2013}) If, after a few rounds of annealing, the two did not converge to exactly the same configuration, we chose to use the simulation resulting in the monocrystal.
+It has been observed experimentally that annealing polycrystalline colloids does not always results in a monocrystalline phase, possibly because of the similarity between the melting temperature and the temperature required to remove grain boundaries (see the Supplementary Discussion of \cite{Auyeung2013}).
+If, after a few rounds of annealing, the two did not converge to exactly the same configuration, we chose to use the simulation resulting in the monocrystal.
 This is because polycrystals are always higher energy than monocrystals, and the purpose of the current study is the understand bulk crystals based on different parameter sets.
 Including polycrystals and the added complexity of grain boundaries is outside of these bounds.

 Finally, finite-size effects are often associated with seeing two-phase coexistence in an NPT simulation.
 To test whether simulation size played a role in the existence of two phase in our 7:1 and 8:1 systems, we ran and annealed all points of 7:1 and 8:1 systems in at least two initial configurations (usually \gls{bcc} and \gls{fcc}).
 Simulations of different sizes resulted in very similar \gls{bcc} to \gls{fcc} ratios, which are shown in Fig. \ref{fig:7and8_composition}.
 We tested one system (7:1, 8 chains per small particle, $T*=1.3$) with 432, 864, and 2000 large particles and saw roughly the same \gls{bcc} to \gls{fcc} ratio in all three simulations.